 In 2011 Harvesters received the Food Bank of the Year award from the nation-wide network Feeding America, of which they form a part.
-We are very encouraged by the good reputation of our local food bank, and it gives us only more reason to partake.
+We are very encouraged by the excellent reputation of our local food community, and it gives us only more reason to partake.

 Why do we participate?

 Our solutions and products exist because of the community members and organizations that create the demand.
 We believe that our function within the community is not mutually exclusive from its health.
-So, our business is intrinsically linked to the welfare of those among whom we live.
-In the Kansas-Missouri area that Harvesters serves, 383,750 people are food insecure and 54% don’t qualify for federal food stamps.
-Clearly, there is healing to be done.
+So, we intrinsically link our business to the welfare of those among whom we live.
+In the Kansas-Missouri area, 383,750 people are food insecure, and 54% do not qualify for federal food stamps.
+There is healing to be done.